3-4 lbs bone-in chicken (use a whole chicken or just breasts and thighs)

 Remove the cheesecloth with its contents and discard.

 Remove the chicken to a platter or dish with sides to catch the liquid.
+Let it sit and cool until it is easier to handle.

 When the chicken is cool enough to handle, separate the meat from the bones and skin.
 Shred or chop meat into bite sized pieces and return to the soup.